corona-warn-app/cwa-verification-server/README.md

 or simply

-    docker build --pull --rm -f "Dockerfile" -t cwa-verificationserver "." docker run -p 127.0.0.1:8080:8080/tcp -it cwa-verificationserver if you are in the root of the checked out repository.
+    docker build --pull --rm -f "Dockerfile" -t cwa-verificationserver "." docker run -p 127.0.0.1:8080:8080/tcp -it cwa-verificationserver

+if you are in the root of the checked out repository.
 The dockerimmage will then run on your local machine on port 8080 assuming you configured docker for shared network mode.
->API Documentation
+#### API Documentation

-Along with the application there comes a swagger api documentation which you can access in your webbrowser:
+Along with the application there comes a swagger2 api documentation which you can access in your webbrowser, when the verification server applications runs:

     <base-url>/swagger-ui.html#/verification-controller

-mostly like
+mostly like:

 http://localhost:8080/swagger-ui.html#/verification-controller